naborlozada/BookChapter_SNP_identification_tutorial/scripts_tutorial/single_sample_scripts/README.md

 10. Correction in the alignment: indels re-alignment.

-This procedure involves two steps: (a) indentify all low indel regions, and (b) realign those regions.
+This procedure involves two steps: (a) indentify all indel regions, and (b) realign them again.
 For the first step we use the and second steps we use the functions `RealignerTargetCreator` and  `IndelRealigner` from GATK v.3.8.1, respectively.

 ```bash
 # First step (multi-thread):